 into perspective.
 It has to do with staying connected at the beginning of the backswing.

-to improve your golf game.
-I always say "you can lead a horse to water but you cannot make it drinK."
-Taking a
+I have heard it said that "you can lead a horse to water but you cannot make it drinK."
+Taking a golf

 Take a tour of Golf Teacher.com and look around.
 I hope you will find the content and information interesting